Tijesuni/hello-world/README.md

 # hello-world

 Hello
-I am a frontend developer who work with HTML, CSS, Bootstrap.
-I hope to learn more working with people to gain more experience
+I am a frontend developer who works with HTML, CSS, Bootstrap for now, hoping to know them very well and learn other programming languages.
+I am hoping to learn how to work with people and also gain more experience.